 What is a Rotation?

-Having completed the first object rotation at the recently opened Postal Museum, Assistant Curator Jessica explains what a rotation is and why it is vital for objects on display.
+Having completed the first object rotation, Assistant Curator Jessica explains what it is and why it is vital for objects on display.

 When curators, conservators and other museum staff discuss the logistics behind creating and maintaining an exhibition or gallery space they often use the term “rotation”.
 A rotation in a museum or gallery means the changing of objects on display; as one is taken off view and another replaces it.
 The practice of rotating objects ensures that light-sensitive or fragile objects are not on view for too long.